Communicating with Dart

 | Use for | Events, one-off requests | Ongoing imperative control |

-Use channels when you need to send a message.
-Use controllers when you need a persistent native object you can call methods on and read state from.
+Use channels when you need to send a message or make a request.
+Use handles when you need a persistent native object you can call methods on and read state from.

 Reserved channels

-Channel names starting with _ are reserved for Fuse internals (_ops, _functionCall, _ws).
+Channel names starting with _ are reserved for Fuse internals (_ops, _functionCall, _ws, _wsEvent, _log).
 Use your own names for app channels.